Comparing Azure Information Protection and AD RMS

 |Supports smart card authentication if IIS is configured to request certificates.|

 |Cryptographic Mode||Supports Cryptographic Mode 2 by default, to provide a recommended level of security for key lengths and encryption algorithms.||Supports Cryptographic Mode 1 by default, and requires additional configuration to support Cryptographic Mode 2 for a recommended level of security.

 For more information, see AD RMS Cryptographic Modes.

-No license is required to consume content that has been protected by Azure Information Protection (includes users from another organization).
+No license is required to consume content that has been protected by AIP (includes users from another organization).

 For more information about licensing, including the differences between a P1 and P2 license, see the feature list from the Azure Information Protection site.